tingold/pgdog/docs/docs/configuration/pgdog.toml/general.md

 The IP address of the local network interface pgDog will bind to listen for connections.

+!!! note
+    This setting cannot be changed at runtime.

 Default: **`0.0.0.0`** (all interfaces)

 ### `port`